ed-kung/CSUN-Econ-433/labs/lab01/README.md

 11. Finally, go back and click on `PERWT`. `PERWT` indicates how many persons in the U.S. population are represented by a given person in the IPUMS sample.
 In other words, it is a *sampling weight*.

     **Sampling Weight** - The ACS methodology does not survey every person in the U.S. with equal probability.
-It oversamples underrepresented groups to ensure that there is a sufficient quantity of data about that group.
-Because of the weighted sampling, researchers need to know how many people each survey respondent represents in the population in order to calculate accurate statistics.
-Oversampled groups will have smaller sampling weights whereas undersampled groups will have larger sampling weights.
+It oversamples underrepresented groups to ensure that there is sufficient data quality for that group.
+Oversampled groups will have smaller weights and undersample groups will have larger weights.

+    Example: The sampling weight tells us how many people that row of data represents.
+For example, if 1 in 500 whites are sampled and 1 in 200 blacks are sampled, then white individuals will have a sampling weight of 500 and black individuals will have a sampling weight of 200.

 Now that we've taken a tour of the technical variables, we're ready to select the variables we're interested in!
 For today, we will extract data on a person's sex, age, marital status, race, employment status, income, and education for the state of California in 2019.